Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 So, you should research as much as you can to get the best out of your web hosting experience!

-If you’re to host your website locally, you would have to keep a computer running all the time, as well as perform maintenance on it.
+If you’re to host your website locally, you would have to keep a computer running all the time and perform maintenance on it.
 That would be very difficult to manage indeed.

 These companies have usually invested in powerful servers capable of handling a large amount of data.
 They then use these powerful servers to host multiple websites at a time, for a price.

-Web hosting companies not only have the resources for hosting websites, but some of them can even provide helpful resources in order for you to create and customize your website.
+Web hosting companies not only have the resources for hosting websites, but some of them can even provide helpful resources for you to create and customize your website.

 If you want to check out more hosting options, then see our review and comparison of the best hosting companies.